Advanced track

 Advanced Preference Modelling

 Don’t miss this opportunity to expand your skills and network with leading choice modelling practitioners.
-This advanced track will focus on techniques such as Menu based Choice, Situational Choice Experiments and ACBC, as well as having papers from guest speakers (Ipsos & GfK) focussing on brand premium analysis, SKU based Conjoint and the ability of LLMs ability to answer choice models.
-Experts from Sawtooth will also share some key findings from recent Conference and TURBO events.
-Also included is an hour-long expert panel discussion where you can learn from leading practitioners in the field.
+This advanced track will focus on techniques such as Menu-Based Choice, Situational Choice Experiments, and Segmentation methods such as SALC - as well as having papers from guest speakers (NiQ & Ipsos) focusing on Volumetric Conjoint, SKU-Based Conjoint Pricing, Conjoint Calibration, Best Practice for Measuring Price Sensitivity and new approaches to Segmentation analysis.

 Register now